AugCogVR/cogbre-vr/README.md

 NOTE: For now, the VR component is hardcoded to look for the server on 127.0.0.1

-Load the VR project into Unity, open the main scene, and run it.
+Load the VR project into Unity, open the main scene ("Abstraction 2"), and run it.

 # Architecture